shalini1807/Project-1/README.md

 This is our submission for Project 1 with Berkeley Data Analytics Boot Camp.

-The Notebook files can be found above in this repo.
+The Notebook files can be found above in this repo as well as our Presentation slides.

 There are 3 sub folders containing some .csv data files and some figures.
 The notebooks above will need a file called config.py that contains your api key.
 The api key will need to be called api_key.